WINE: Wavelet-Guided GAN Inversion and Editing for High-Fidelity Refinement: Introduction

-\textbf{Contributions} First, we prove that the widely used loss term in GAN inversions, \ie, $L_{2}$, is biased on low-frequency by using the wavelet transform.
-Then, we propose a simple wavelet-based GAN inversion model, named WaGI, which effectively lowers distortions on both the low-frequency and high-frequency sub-bands.
-To the best of our knowledge, WaGI is the first attempt to interpret GAN inversion in the frequency domain.
-Especially, we propose two novel terms for our model: (\lowercase{\romannumeral1}) wavelet loss and (\lowercase{\romannumeral2}) wavelet fusion.
-First, (\lowercase{\romannumeral1}) amplifies the loss of the high-frequency sub-band by using the wavelet coefficients from $f\in\displaystyle \sF_{h}$.
-By using (\lowercase{\romannumeral1}) at training, WaGI is proficient in reconstructing high-frequency details.
+\textbf{Contributions.} We propose WINE, a new \textbf{W}avelet-guided GAN \textbf{I}nversion a\textbf{N}d \textbf{E}diting model.
+WINE effectively preserves high-frequency details on both inversion and editing scenarios by explicitly handling high-frequency features.
+To the best of our knowledge, WINE is the first attempt to interpret GAN inversion in the frequency domain.
+Especially, we propose two novel terms: (\lowercase{\romannumeral1}) \textit{wavelet loss} and (\lowercase{\romannumeral2}) \textit{wavelet fusion}.
+First, (\lowercase{\romannumeral1}) amplifies the loss of the high-frequency sub-band by using the wavelet coefficients from $f\in\mathbb{F}_{h}$.
+By using wavelet loss at training, WINE is proficient in reconstructing high-frequency details.
+For the explicit comparison with the previously used loss term, \ie, $\mathcal{L}_{2}$, we quantitatively show the low-frequency bias of $\mathcal{L}_{2}$, compared to the wavelet loss.
 Second, (\lowercase{\romannumeral2}) transfers the high-frequency features directly to the wavelet coefficients of the reconstructed image.
-Due to the wavelet upsampling structure of SWAGAN, we can explicitly manipulate the wavelet coefficients during the hierarchical upsampling.
+Due to the wavelet upsampling structure of SWAGAN \cite{gal2021swagan}, we can explicitly manipulate the wavelet coefficients during the hierarchical upsampling.

-We demonstrate that WaGI shows outstanding results, compared to the existing state-of-the-art GAN inversion models\citep{alaluf2021hyperstyle, wang2022high}.
-We achieve the lowest distortion among the existing GAN inversion models on the inversion scenario.
-Moreover, qualitative results show the robust preservation of image-wise details of our model, both on the inversion and editing scenarios via InterFaceGAN \citep{shen2020interfacegan} and StyleCLIP \citep{patashnik2021styleclip}.
+We demonstrate that WINE shows outstanding results, compared to the existing state-of-the-art GAN inversion models \cite{alaluf2021hyperstyle, wang2022high, pehlivan2023styleres}.
+WINE achieves the lowest distortion among the existing GAN inversion models.
+Moreover, qualitative results show the robust preservation of image-wise details of our model, both on the inversion and editing scenarios via InterFaceGAN \cite{shen2020interfacegan} and StyleCLIP \cite{patashnik2021styleclip}.
 Finally, we elaborately show the ablation results and prove that each of our proposed methods is indeed effective.